Elevise

 Picture

 Let’s now check that all of the atoms involved have full outer shells.
-The outer shell for all of the atoms is the second shell, which can take a maximum of 8 electrons.
+The outer shell for all of the atoms is the second shell, which takes a maximum of 8 electrons.
 When we count the electrons in each of the outer shells, we see that they all have 8 electrons, thus meaning that the outer shells are full and the atoms are happy.

 Picture